stefansphtr/List-of-GIt-Commands/README.md

 ## Rebase

-To apply changes from another branch onto your current branch, use the command:
+To apply changes from another branch to your current branch, use the command:

 ```bash
 git rebase branch_name